22 May 2009, Waterloo, Ontario, Canada --

 touch-sensitive controls that we take for granted today.

-the first C compiler to use expert system technology for optimization.
+compiler to use expert system technology for optimization.

 Byte Craft continues to play an integral role in the launch of new embedded microprocessor architectures, participating in instruction set design and then supplying the first development tools.
 Byte Craft Limited's contribution can be seen in the Scenix (Parallax) SX, Motorola M6808, XGATE, RS08, and eTPU, National Semiconductor COP8, and Cypress M8.